Body Wars: Attraction facts

-Current Status
+Current status

 As of November 2014, the four simulators have been dismantled and removed from the ride building.
 The queue is still intact, but most of the lighting and electronic equipment has been removed.
 The show building is currently used for storage for the Epcot Food & Wine Festival, along with the Flower & Garden Festival.
 As of November 2016, the queue is being slowly dismantled while few remnants remain.
 The pavilion is currently being transformed into the new Play! pavilion (construction is under way).
 The exit area has had the same treatment, with all signage removed.
 Red archive tags have been applied to the beginning MET Sign, and to the Body Wars safety information sign near the exit.

-On February 21, 2019, a new pavilion named Play!
-Pavilion was announced that it would be replacing the entire pavilion including the ride.
+On February 21, 2019, it was announced that the new Play!
+Pavilion would be replacing the entire Wonders of Life pavilion, including the ride.
 What will happen to Body Wars during the transformation is currently unknown.
+As of 2025 however, there has been no report about the Play! pavilion.